fralau/mkdocs-mermaid2-plugin/webdoc/docs/index.md

 ![](img/custom_colors2.png)

 !!!
-Warning
+Tip
-    This works currently only with versions of Mermaid.js < 10.
+    As of mkdocs-mermaid2 version 1.0.7, this works also with versions of Mermaid.js >= 10.

 ### Specifying the version of the Mermaid library